dnbworks/case-study/iplcollege.md

   problems_and_solutions:
     title: 'Problems and Solutions'
     description: |
       Previously, IPLC relied on Google Forms, emails, its Facebook page, and walk-ins to admit new students.
 While this approach got the job done, it lacked centralization and was inefficient.
-Managing data across multiple platforms was a hassle for the institute, and manually collecting and transferring information into spreadsheets was time-consuming and error-prone.
+Managing data across multiple platforms was a hassle for the institute, and manually collecting and transferring information into spreadsheets was time consuming and error prone.
 To address this, I proposed centralizing the entire admissions process.
 The solution was to develop a dedicated admission system along with a student portal.